 It’s Monday morning, so that means our friends at Ducati News Today have let loose more details about the upcoming 2011 Ducati Diavel performance cruiser.
 Showing us what looks like a CAD render of Termignoni’s exhaust system for the Diavel, DNT also tells us that the Ducati Diavel will start with an MSRP base price of $16,995, while the up-market carbon version will hit the wallet with an MSRP of $19,995.
 Rumored to make around 165hp, the Diavel is based off the same Testastretta 11º motor as the Ducati Multistrada 1200, and weighs 456lbs according to Ducati.

+Sometimes if you want to know where something is going, it helps to know where it’s been.
+That seems to be the case as Ducati News Today has esnagged some photos 2011 Ducati Diavel from way back in May of last year.
 But why does this Diavel look so different from the clay models and spy shots we’ve seen?
 While some will say it’s an earlier model, our eagle eye spots a few parts from the Roland Sands Design parts bin.
 Our sources tell us that Roland Sands Design has been helping Ducati kit the Diavel with aftermarket parts (note the Öhlins shock which will surely be a Ducati Performance part for the Diavel).
-More info and photos after the jump.

 The folks over at MotoBlog.it have gotten their hands on a new 2011 Ducati Diavel photo, and were kind enough to ink in a red frame and racing stripe on the bike, to give us a better idea of what the production Italian performance cruiser could look like.
 With the final lines showing more fit and finish, the Diavel has really transformed before our eyes these past months.
 The swept back headlight design reminds us of something old and something new, but we’re still not in love with this bike yet (but we’re getting there).
 How about you?